 After you enjoy a marijuana session, do you sometimes get an uncontrollable smile on your face?
 Or experience a bout of unrestrainable giggling?
-Welcome to the club.
+Welcome to the club of happy.

 That feeling of bliss you’re feeling is rooted in science.
 But before we begin with endocannabinoid science, let’s have a quick lesson in etymology.

 Just Another Word For Bliss

 Anandamide is the reason you get that unmistakable feeling of happiness from consuming cannabis.
 Anandamide was discovered in 1992 by Dr. Raphael Mechoulam — who, coincidentally also was the researcher who first isolated THC in 1964.

 Mechoulam selected the word anandamide from the Sanskrit word ananda, which means “joy, bliss, delight.”

 So now we know that the word means bliss, let’s get back to the science.
 Why does marijuana make us happy?

 Your brain contains anandamide and other cannabis-like chemicals that control happiness and euphoria.
 It acts as an an anti-anxiety and antidepressant agent.